frankframework/frank-doc/frank-doc-doclet/README.md

 ![eclipseIRecordHandlerManager](./picturesForReadme/eclipseIRecordHandlerManager.jpg)

-The interface has a Java annotation [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java).
+The interface has a Java annotation [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/iaf-commons/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java).
 The annotation has fields `name` and `order`.
 The `order` is an integer that is used to sort the groups in the shown order.

-When [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) is placed on a Java interface, then all Java classes that implement the interface are added to the group.
+When [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/iaf-commons/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) is placed on a Java class or interface, then all Java classes that implement the interface (or only the class itself in case of a class) are added to the group.
 Here is the type hierarchy of [IRecordHandlerManager](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/batch/IRecordHandlerManager.java):

 ![eclipseTypeHierarchyIRecordHandlerManager](./picturesForReadme/eclipseTypeHierarchyIRecordHandlerManager.jpg)

 The Java classes that implement [IRecordHandlerManager](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/batch/IRecordHandlerManager.java) are highlighted.
 They are annotated in the first figure of this section as number 3.

 The annotation on [IRecordHandlerManager](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/batch/IRecordHandlerManager.java) only adds three classes to group `Batch`.
-The other elements are added by other [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) annotations.
+The other elements are added by other [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/iaf-commons/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) annotations.
 These do not have their `order` field set, see for example [RecordHandlingFlow](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/batch/RecordHandlingFlow.java)

 ![eclipseRecordHandlingFlow](./picturesForReadme/eclipseRecordHandlingFlow.jpg)

 The annotation is placed on a class here.
-Then that class and its descendants are added to the group in the Frank!Doc web application.
+Then that class is added to the group in the Frank!Doc web application.

-You can also use the [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) annotation to restrict group membership.
-An example is [MessageStoreSender](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/jdbc/MessageStoreSender.java).
-It implements both [ISender](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/core/ISender.java) and [ITransactionalStorage](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/core/ITransactionalStorage.java) that have groups "Senders" and "TransactionalStorages".
-Class [MessageStoreSender](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/jdbc/MessageStoreSender.java) has a [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) annotation for group "Senders" to restrict it to that group.
-Restricting to a group that is not inherited from any interface would be an error.
-If the [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) would refer a non-existing group "xxx", then the build of the F!F would fail with an error.
+Java classes that do not have or inherit a [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/iaf-commons/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) annotation are put in group `Other`.

-Restricting [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) annotations are inherited.
-If [MessageStoreSender](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/jdbc/MessageStoreSender.java) had derived classes, these would also be restricted to group "Senders".
-Alternatively it would be possible to restrict a subclass of [MessageStoreSender](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/jdbc/MessageStoreSender.java) to group "TransactionalStorages" using a [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) on that subclass.
+A [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/iaf-commons/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) annotation is only processed when it appears on a class or interface that appears as the argument of a config child setter.
+This means: when it gives rise to an [ElementType](src/main/java/org/frankframework/frankdoc/model/ElementType.java).

-Finally, Java classes that do not have or inherit a [@FrankDocGroup](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) annotation are put in group `Other`.
+A Java class can extend a Java class or inherit an interface without a functional meaning.
+For example, class [MessageStoreSender](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/jdbc/MessageStoreSender.java) inherits `ITransactionalStorage`, but that has no functional meaning.
+Frank configs should not contain elements `MessageStoreSenderMessageLog` or `MessageStoreSenderErrorStorage`.
+This can be achieved by setting Java annotation `@ExcludeFromType` or JavaDoc tag `@ff.excludeFromType`.
+Both can take a list of classes as the argument.
+In case of the JavaDoc tag, do not add `.class` to a class name and separate the classes by a `,`.
+This annotation is inherited.

 ## Attribute types